 The K.I.S.S.
 Approach to Financial Independence

-The journey toward financial independence isn’t always easy, but it’s simple.
+The journey toward financial independence is not always easy, but it is simple.

-Remember to practice The Financial Journeyman’s K.I.S.S approach to building wealth.
+Remember to practice The Financial Journeyman’s K.I.S.S approach to financial independence.

 No, K.I.S.S. does not stand for Keep it Simple, Stupid-This is a positive blog, no name calling allowed!

 Here, K.I.S.S. stands for Keep it Simple Spiritually.

 Don’t get freaked out, Spiritually means something different to everyone.